The Multi-Model Mind: Meta-Rationality for Wardley Leaders

 Leadership moves

-• Use AI to broker frames.
-Fine-tuned agents can summarise how each model interprets new signals—drift, regulation, user behaviour—and propose frame shifts before humans polarise.
+- Use AI to broker frames.
+Fine-tuned agents can summarise how each model interprets new signals, such as drift, regulation, and user behaviour, then suggest a frame shift before teams harden into camps.

 What goes wrong when you worship the map